 After reports reached England of the shipwreck, Shakespeare incorporated it into his new play, "The Tempest."
 King James made a more substantial decision, revising the boundaries of Virginia in the Third Charter to include Bermuda within the colony governed from Jamestown.

 If Gate's clerk was the same Stephen Hopkins on the Mayflower a decade after the Bermuda shipwreck, he may have contributed to the concern about the legitimacy of government in a region outside the official boundaries of the Virginia colony, and helped formulate the wording of the Mayflower Compact.
-The Mayflower Compact resolved that, and also documented the original destination of the ship:1
+The Mayflower Compact resolved that, and also documented the original destination of the ship (emphasis added):1